 The Irregulars, which is about a group of streetwise teens who find themselves inextricably connected to Sherlock Holmes while trying to navigate their own supernatural mysteries, is not breaking the fourth wall with its selection of tunes or making some kind of meaningful parallel to today's world.
 It's not jarring, either.
 It's just keeping a light, fun, relatable tone.

-Not every episode features a recognisable or modern track.
+Not every episode features a recognizable or modern track.
 Plenty of the show is simply scored, with electronic instruments or violins (Sherlock's instrument of choice) or some combination of the two.
 Within the narrative of The Irregulars, there's also a kind of sea shanty that Bea and Jess' mother sings — which may be more time period-appropriate and is, somehow, the trendiest tune you'll hear while watching the series.